CivicTechTO/civictechto-members/README.md

 This app aspires to be a simple way to store/edit data on CivicTechTO members, for the purposes of displaying on a splash page.

-It is backed by [an ethercalc sheet][sheet], with data scraped from services daily at 1:30am ET.
-There will be no access control, so anyone will be able to connect accounts.
+It is backed by [an ethercalc sheet][sheet], with public data scraped from services daily at 1:30am ET.
+There is no access control, so anyone will be able to edit the data store.

    [sheet]: https://ethercalc.org/civictechto-members